vmware-tanzu/velero/design/retry-patching-configuration_design.md

 # Backup Restore Status Patch Retrying Configuration

 ## Abstract
-When a backup/restore completes, we want to ensure that the restore custom resource progress to the correct status.
+When a backup/restore completes, we want to ensure that the custom resource progresses to the correct status.
 If a patch call fails to update status to completion, it should be retried up to a certain time limit.

 This design proposes a way to configure timeout for this retry time limit.